malpinder/mentoring-resources/rails/associations/music_associations_excercise.md

 - Given an album, how would you find it's artist?
 How can you find all the albums an artist has released?
 - How would you handle a track that appears on multiple albums?
 - How would you handle compilation albums, where each track is by a different artist?
 - The Grey Album is by DangerMouse, Jay-Z and The Beatles.
 How would you model that?
-Given that album, how would you find all the albums The - Beatles have done?
+Given that album, how would you find all the other albums each of those artists did?
 - Snoop Dogg has done several collaborations with Kelly Rowland.
 How would you find all the tracks they were both on?
 - How would you find the genre or genres of an album?
 How about the genres of an artist?
 - How would you find all the albums with a certain genre?
 How about all the artists of that genre?